Short summary in English

 The idea was born at Lumijoki in the early 90's.
 Local people wanted to utilise the high winds of the coastal district of Lumijoki.
 The thought was carried further with an aim to build a wind power plant and to sell the electricity to the local owners of the turbine.
 However there wasn't enough demand for windpower electricity in the Lumijoki area and the project was not realised.
 The thought lived and was picked up in 1997 by the Dodo ry, an environmental NGO in Finland.
 A new chance was seen since the liberalisation of the electricity market offered a nation-wide marketing possibility for the project.

-Lumituuli ltd. was founded and registered in February 1998.
+Lumituuli Oy as a limited company was founded and registered in February 1998.
 The ultimate aim of the company is to raise discussion of the possibilities of windpower in Finland.
 The aim is pursued by building wind generators and by communicating the experiences to the public and decision-makers.

 Wind turbines are funded via share emissions which are mainly targeted at private persons.
 Electricity is only sold to shareholders (and the surplus to Ekosähkö Oy) and thus the concept can be called customer-ownership.